Tax Implications of Selling a House Below Market Value

-Selling a home below its fair market value can trigger tax considerations that go beyond a standard real estate transaction.
-When a property is sold at a discount, the IRS may treat part of the difference between the sale price and market value as a gift, which can affect gift tax reporting requirements.
+Selling a home below its fair market value can trigger tax considerations beyond those of a standard real estate transaction.
+When a property is sold at a discount, the IRS may treat part of the difference between the sale price and the market value as a gift.
+In turn, this can affect gift tax reporting requirements for the seller.
 Capital gains taxes may still apply, depending on the seller’s cost basis, the sale price and whether the primary residence exclusion applies.
-The buyer’s future tax basis in the home can also be shaped by how the transaction is structured.
+The structure of the transaction can also shape the buyer’s future tax basis in the home.

 A financial advisor can help evaluate how a below-market home sale may affect gift taxes, capital gains and long-term planning.
 Connect with an advisor for free.